Satisfying the Restricted Isometry Property with the Optimal Number of Rows and Slightly Less Randomness: Introduction

 A major goal is to construct such matrices so that the number of rows $Q$ is as small as possible compared to $k$ and $N$.
 In this note, we will mostly ignore the dependence on $\eta$.
 It is known that $Q = \Omega(k \log(N/k))$ rows are necessary for the restricted isometry property to hold~\cite{FPRU10}.

 If the construction is required to be deterministic there are many constructions with $Q = \widetilde{O}(k^2)$ rows~\cite{K75, AGHP92, D07, NT11}.
 In a breakthrough result due to Bourgain, Dilworth, Ford, Konyagin, and Kutzarova~\cite{BDFKK11}, a construction with $O(k^{2-\eps_0})$ rows was obtained, for some very small constant $\eps_0$.
-This was later improved by Mixon~\cite{M15}, and Bandeira, Mixon, and Moreira~\cite{BMM17}.
+This was later improved by Mixon~\cite{M15}, and Bandeira, Mixon, and Moreira~\cite{BMM17} conditioned on a number-theoretic conjecture.
 It is known that significant improvements would imply explicit constructions of Ramsey graphs~\cite{G20}.

 On the other hand, there exist randomized constructions that do achieve the optimal number of rows.
 In particular, if each entry is an independent Gaussian or Bernoulli random variable, then the restricted isometry property holds for $Q = O(k \log(N/k))$~\cite{CT06, BDDW08, MPTJ08}.